nopnop2002/esp-idf-ili9340/README.md

 JPEG files can be displayed.

 __Note for ESP32-C2__
-ESP32-C2 has a small SRAM, so JPEG and PNG may not be displayed.
+ESP32-C2 has less SRAM, so JPEG and PNG may not be displayed on higher resolution TFTs.

 __Note for ESP32-C6__
 ESP-IDF V5.1 is required when using ESP32-C6.